Creating a Net Peering

 1. Leave the My account switch on.

-2. From the Net target list, select the Net you want to connect with.
+2. From the Target Net list, select the Net you want to connect with.

 5. If you are peering one of your Nets with a Net which belongs to another account: